Mylène Farmer: Musical style

 Musically, Farmer is usually described as a pop and French pop artist; nevertheless, she is known for reinventing her style with every album cycle.
 All her albums between 1984 and 2008 were produced by her collaborator, Laurent Boutonnat.
 Her first albums, Cendres de lune, Ainsi soit je... and L'autre... feature dark synth-pop and new wave instrumentation.
 1995 saw the release of Anamorphosée, which features more simplistic lyrics and pop rock-influenced music.
 Innamoramento and Avant que l'ombre... are often described as merging acoustic instruments with electronic beats.
 Farmer then experimented with electronica and club music on 2008's Point de suture.
 In 2010, Farmer released her first album without Laurent Boutonnat, Bleu noir, featuring songs produced by RedOne, Moby and British alternative band Archive.
 The album saw Farmer return to the darker synth-pop and Europop production of her debut album.
 For 2012's Monkey Me, Farmer collaborated with Boutonnat in the studio one more time.
 Interstellaires, the singer's tenth studio album shows influences of pop rock and adult contemporary styles, produced by French DJ The Avener and Martin Kierszenbaum.
 On Désobéissance, Farmer collaborated with French DJ Feder, American singer-songwriter LP and American producer Mike Del Rio, marking a return to electronic dance music.
 For L'Emprise, Farmer collaborated with Woodkid to produce a "confidant, and very intimate" album which offers a mix of symphonic music, industrial rhythms, and electropop.
-Moby, AaRON, and Archive also contributed to the album.
+Moby, AaRON, and Darius Keeler from Archive also contributed to the album.